oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/fmw-infra/_index.md

 This will produce an image named `TODO TODO TODO monica what is it called TODO TODO TODO`.

 These sample will allow you to create a Docker image containing the FMW Infrastructure binaries and the necessary patch.
-You can use this image to run Repository Creation Utility and to run your domain using the "domain on a persistent volume" model.
+You can use this image to run the Repository Creation Utility and to run your domain using the "domain on a persistent volume" model.
 If you want to use the "domain in a Docker image" model, you will need to go one step further and add another layer with your domain in it.
 You can use WLST or WDT to create your domain.